dhlim5487/job_application_tracker/README.md

 # Job Application Tracker

-A simple command-line tool to keep track of job applications.
-I made this because I was applying to a lot of places and kept losing track of what I'd applied to and where each one stood.
-A spreadsheet got messy fast, so I built this instead.
+A command-line tool to keep track of job applications.
+I built this because I wanted to see the whole picture of my applications in one place: what I'd applied to, where each one stood, and what was left to do.
+A spreadsheet got messy fast, so I made this instead, and I've updated it a few times since because the first version bugged me and I wanted it better.

 ## What it does

-- Add an application (company, role, status, notes).
-The date fills in automatically.
+- Add an application: company, role, location, date, status, and notes
+- Change any field of an entry, not just the status
+- Delete an entry by picking it from a numbered list
 - View everything in a table
-- Update the status of an application as it moves along
-- Delete an application from a list
+- Filter to show only applications at a certain status (like just interviews)
 - Show a summary of how many applications are at each status

+## Statuses

+Applied, Not Applied, Online Assessment, Interview, Offer, Rejected.
+If something isn't applied yet, the date is left blank.

 ## How to run it

 You need Python 3 and one library called tabulate:

-Then just use the menu.

 ## How it works